jbff/fluxer/web/README_WEB.md

 - The application loads the word list from `popular.txt` on startup
 - All processing is done client-side using JavaScript
 - No server required - works as a static web application
-- Part of speech detection is simplified; for more accuracy, consider integrating a proper NLP library
+- Part of speech detection uses pre-tagged word lists for accuracy and performance

 ## Differences from Python Version

-- **Part of Speech**: Uses a simplified dictionary-based approach instead of NLTK
+- **Part of Speech**: Uses the same pre-tagged word lists as the Python scripts
 - **Performance**: Optimized for web browsers with efficient JavaScript algorithms
 - **UI**: Modern web interface instead of command-line output
-- **Pagination**: Built-in pagination for better user experience
+- **Display**: Simplified display options (Show All vs Limit) without pagination

 ## Troubleshooting